|Last Quarterly Update:||9/22/2014|

 Worldwide, the global do-it-yourself (DIY) and home improvement market, which includes building material dealers, is valued at more than $500 billion, according to the European Federation of DIY Manufacturers.
 Together, Europe and North America account for more than 90 percent of the global market.

-The US building materials dealer industry includes more than 60,000 establishments with combined annual sales of about $230 billion.
-Growth opportunities include value-added services and e-commerce.
+The US building materials dealer industry includes about 60,000 establishments (single-location companies and units of multi-location companies) with combined annual sales of about $250 billion.

 The industry includes home centers and hardware stores and paint and wallpaper stores, which are covered in separate industry profiles, as well as specialized building material retailers such as electrical supply and plumbing supply stores.